TestCentricity/testcentricity_web/README.md

 ## What's New
+###Version 2.1.5

+* Fixed Chrome and Firefox support for setting browser language via the `LOCALE` Environment Variable.
+This capability now works for emulated mobile browsers hosted in a local instance of Chrome or Firefox.

+* Added `get_min`, `get_max`, and `get_step` methods to `TextField` class.

+* Updated `PageObject.verify_ui_states` and `PageSection.verify_ui_states` methods to support verification of `min`, `max`, and `step` attributes for textfields.

 ###Version 2.1.4

-* Added suppression of the Info Bar on locally hosted instances of the Chrome browser.
+* Added suppression of the Info Bar that displays "Chrome is being controlled by automated test software" on locally hosted instances of the Chrome browser.

 ###Version 2.1.3